-I collaborate extensively with the Pulitzer Center on Crisis Reporting who have helped sponsor many of my projects in China.
-These projects have included a 4000km journey across the country documenting the threats from increasing desertification, a 7-province trip investigating the impacts of disappearing wetlands and a 1-month journey across the Tibetan plateau photographing the effects of climate change on the ‘roof of the world’.
+I collaborate extensively with the Pulitzer Center on Crisis Reporting who have helped sponsor many of my projects in Asia.
+These projects have included a 4000km journey across China documenting the threats from increasing desertification, a cross-country journey through India photographing the effects of pollution and a 1-month journey across the Tibetan plateau recording the effects of climate change on the ‘roof of the world’.

 - The Woodrow Wilson Center for Scholars

 - Georgetown University